 The EU Packaging and Packaging Waste Directive harmonized member state legislation regarding packaging material composition and the management of packaging waste.
 Composition of packaging material is addressed in a series of EU-wide standards.

 Like the United States, the EU has adopted legislation to ensure pest control in wood packaging.
 The marking used for regulated materials is based on the International Plant Protection Convention compliance symbol.
+For more information, visit the official website on EU requirement for wood packaging.

 Voluntary Marks and Labels